MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/packet/nf-packet-netpacketgetextension.md

 ## -description

-The **NetPacketGetExtension** method retrieves information stored in one of a packet's extensions.
+The **NetPacketGetExtension** function retrieves information stored in one of a packet's extensions.

 ## -parameters